-If you thought the air fryer was a flash-in-the-pan fad that would go the way of the electric can opener, think again – it looks like this appliance is here to stay.
+If you thought the air fryer was a flash-in-the-pan fad that would go the way of the electric can opener, think again – this appliance is here to stay.

-Before you take the leap out of the frying pan and into the air fryer, it's worth doing your research to choose the machine that's right for you.
+Before you take the leap out of the frying pan and into the air fryer, do your research to choose the right machine for your needs.

 While you don't necessarily need to have every single feature under the sun, there are some that will help take you from ho-hum to "oh, yum" every time you fry.